TACC/ParaviewCustomModules/README.md

 CurvatureStreamlines: Calculates local curvature in polylines.
 Creates a curvature map using a downsampled version of the input polylines to avoid noise in almost-straight or oversampled sections.
 Dot the result with the local up vector to get the direction that eddies are spinning.

+TrimStreamlines:  Trim a streamline to an interval of integration time, given by two properties.

 To use these, run 'Make' in the download directory.
 This will invoke Kitware's 	python_filter_generator.py to create .xml files for each.
 These can then be added to Paraview using Tools->Manage Plugins.